amittkSharma/changelog-generator/README.md

 # changelog-generator

-To generate changelog for any package.
+To generate changelog for any package from any location.